-Admission Requirements: In addition to the College admission requirements outlined under Admission Procedures on page 24, program applicants must have successfully completed Human Anatomy and Physiology I and Lab, Human Anatomy and Physiology II and Lab, Introduction to Nutrition and Dosage Calculations with a C- or above prior to being accepted into the program.
-In addition, students must successfully complete the HESI A2 admission exam with a minimum score of 80 in reading and math.
 Students may transfer into the freshman year only after transcript review, space availability and Director of Nursing approval.
 All nursing students are required to attend a program orientation prior to entrance into the program.
 Notification of dates and times will occur after acceptance to the Nursing program.
 In addition, the following requirements must be satisfied prior to term one of the NICC Nursing program.

-The College has contracted the services of Certified Background to review and monitor background checks, health records, training requirements and drug testing.
+Program Requirements: The College has contracted the services of Certified Profile to review and monitor background checks, health records, training requirements and drug testing.
 Students will submit the following documentation to their website prior to the designated date:

 - Background check includes a nationwide criminal history search and child, dependent adult, and sex offender registry checks. - Health records physical and immunizations (MMR, varicella, Hepatitis B, 2 step TB, Tdap and influenza). - Training CPR (American Heart Association Health Care Provider or American Red Cross Professional Rescuer), mandatory reporter of child and dependent adult abuse, HIPAA and blood borne pathogens - Drug testing prior to clinical participation, random, post incident/accident and suspicion.
-Students are required to be substance free throughout the program. - Certification of completion of a 75-hour Certified Nurse Aide (CNA) course from a community college or an approved CNA course provider - Documentation of the written and skill competency test for the CNA registry.
+Students are required to be substance free throughout the program. - Certification of completion of a minimum 75-hour Certified Nurse Aide (CNA) course from a community college or an approved CNA course provider - Documentation of the written and skill competency test for the CNA registry.